junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 watch the fish, the first fish on the shore (S06E20 I remember being at a shoreline, watching a little grey fish heave itself up on the beach and an older brother saying, "don't step on that fish, Castiel.
 Big plans for that fish."), the first creature on the land ← help it? touch it? affect its evolution?

 Consequence if not fix: other humanoid species existing along with normal human beings (e.g. fish-people, bird-people, lizard-people)

+the first grey fish's name is Adam

+Dean: No way, I'm pretty sure your book says Adam is a *man*

+Cas: And what's the definition of a man?

+Dean: (stare at Cas, shake hands, stare at fish again, still can't believe) You gotta be kidding me.

 ### Chap.
 11 Space, Hadean Eon (4.6 billion years ago)